weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

   - Validated using Okta and Azure as identity providers; GCP does not support client credentials grant flow (as of December 2022).
   - Weaviate's Python client directly supports this method.
   - Client credential flows usually do not come with a refresh token and the credentials are saved in the respective clients to acquire a new access token on expiration of the old one.
-- Use `resource owner password flow` for trusted applications.
+- Use `resource owner password flow` for trusted applications such as the [weaviate cloud service](https://auth.wcs.api.weaviate.io){:target="_blank"}.
-  - You can use Weaviate Cloud Services / WCS (`https://auth.wcs.api.semi.technology/`) as the token issuer using the `resource owner password flow`.
-  - Weaviate's Python client directly supports this method.
+  - Weaviate's Python and JavaScript client directly supports this method.
 - Use `hybrid flow` if Azure is your token issuer or if you would like to prevent exposing passwords.

 ### OIDC support for Weaviate clients